paragliding training center

 Airspace explained – This is an easy to understand article on airspace in the U. S. PPG pilots must know this subject.

 *Brake usage – Most pilots fly with way too much brake.
 Here is what can happen and how to use the brakes correctly.

-Cravats – Having a cravat (a knot in the wing fabric) can be relatively harmless or extremely dangerous.
+Cravats – Having a cravat (a fold in the wing) or a friction knot in the lines can be relatively harmless or extremely dangerous.
 Pilots must be able to assess the situation quickly and NOT panic.
 Here is an example of a pilot (Tom Bird) launching with a cravat, assessing the severity, and taking care of it.